 QLICI Uses and Activities

-Will the Applicant commit that it will not permit the use of the proceeds of QEIs to make any QLICIs in QALICBs where QLICI proceeds are used to repay or refinance any debt or equity provider or a party related to any debt or equity provider whose capital was used to fund the QEI except if: (i) the QLICI proceeds are used to repay documented reasonable expenditures that are directly attributable to the qualified business of the QALICB, and such past expenditures were made no more than 24 months prior to the QLICI closing date; or (ii) no more than five percent of the QLICI proceeds are used to repay or refinance prior investment in the QALICB?
+Will the Applicant commit that it will not permit the use of the proceeds of QEIs to make any QLICIs in QALICBs where QLICI proceeds are used to repay or refinance any debt or equity provider or a party related to any debt or equity provider whose capital was used to fund the QEI except where: (i) the QLICI proceeds are used to repay documented reasonable expenditures that are directly attributable to the qualified business of the QALICB, and such reasonable expenditures were made no more than 24 months prior to the QLICI closing date; or (ii) no more than five percent of the QLICI proceeds are used to repay or refinance prior investment in the QALICB?
 Refinance includes transferring cash or property directly to any debt or equity provider or indirectly to a party related to any debt or equity provider.

 Yes No

-Please indicate the types of QLICIs in which the Applicant intends to engage (check all that apply), and what percentage of allocations (by dollar amount) will be used for each activity.
+Please indicate the activity types of QLICIs in which the Applicant intends to engage (check all that apply), and what percentage of allocations (by dollar amount) will be used for each activity type.
 (Percentages for (i)-(iv) should add up to 100 percent):

 % Investments in, or loans to, Qualified Active Low-Income Businesses (QALICB).